tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 value of the "checksum" field MUST be set to zero.

 public_name
-: The name of the entity trusted to update these encryption keys.
+: The non-empty name of the entity trusted to update these encryption keys.
-This is used by the server in case there is a key mismatch or the server has disabled ESNI.
+This is used to repair misconfigurations, as described in
+{{handle-server-response}}.

 keys
 : The list of keys which can be used by the client to encrypt the SNI.